Kat Cammack: Energy and environment

 Cammack cosponsored the PROTECT Florida Act to prohibit oil and gas drilling off the coast of Florida until 2032.
 The bill, introduced in October 2021, has not passed out of committee.
 On March 14, 2022, Cammack said the U.S. needs to produce more oil.

 Firearms

-Cammack is a board member of the Alachua County Friends of the National Rifle Association.
+Cammack is a board member of the Alachua County Friends of the NRA.
 In 2020, the NRA endorsed her.
-In 2021, she voted for the National Defense Authorization Act, which contained red flag laws.

-Cammack opposes background checks for gun purchases.
+Cammack opposes universal background checks for gun purchases.
 On the House floor, she called background check legislation "gun-grabber bills".

 Foreign affairs

 In June 2021, Cammack was one of 49 House Republicans to vote to repeal the AUMF against Iraq.
 She voted for the Ukraine Democracy Defense Lend-Lease Act of 2022.

 In 2023, Cammack was among 47 Republicans to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.